 New EU Disclosure Mandate for Proprietary Pesticide Data Has Serious Ramifications for Wider Chemical Industry

-an individual’s use of a pesticide product represents an “emission” under EU law, and
+- An individual’s use of a pesticide product represents an “emission” under EU law; and

-the public’s interest in “information on emissions into the environment” overrides the commercial interests of pesticide innovators in protecting the confidentiality of all but a narrow category of pesticide data.
+- The public’s interest in “information on emissions into the environment” overrides the commercial interests of pesticide innovators in protecting the confidentiality of all but a narrow category of pesticide data.

 Even as both cases have now been referred back to lower courts for further assessment of their respective facts in light of the ECJ’s rulings, U.S. companies that submit data in connection with the approval of plant protection or biocidal products in EU jurisdictions will need to evaluate the impact of these new judgments on their efforts to protect trade secret and other sensitive information, as well as their data rights in the United States and around the world.
 And although the two rulings relate specifically to information submitted to EU authorities in support of pesticide products, the ECJ’s reasoning can also be readily applied to information submitted in connection with other chemical products that are intended for uses that involve releases into the environment.

-A. Disclosure Mandate Applies to All Information on Emissions Into the Environment
+Disclosure Mandate Applies to All Information on Emissions Into the Environment

 Confirming that data on a pesticidal substance’s composition, toxicity, environmental effects, residue, and drift all represent types of information that help the public understand the ways in which the environment may be affected by the actual or foreseeable use of pesticide products on plants or in the air, water, or soil, the ECJ has now subjected all such information to the disclosure mandate applicable to “information on emissions into the environment” under EU law.
 Although the ECJ’s rulings suggest that a limited disclosure exemption remains in place for studies that test the effects of a pesticide at “hypothetical” doses or concentrations “significantly above” a product’s maximum approved dose, practically any other pesticide study – even one reflecting data generated “under the most unfavorable realistic conditions which could possibly occur” – will now be considered to represent “information on emissions” and therefore subject to the EU’s disclosure mandate.